redblindbananaz/StudentManagementSystem/README.md

   - ```List<Student>```: Used to store and manage the list of students.
   - ```CheckedListBox, ComboBox, TextBox, Panel, etc.```: Used for various UI elements in the application.

+Primitive data types, such as integers, floating-point numbers, characters, and booleans, store their values directly in memory locations allocated on the stack.
+They are straightforward and operate with a fixed size, making them efficient for storing simple data.
+On the other hand, reference data types, like objects, arrays, and strings, store references to their data in stack memory, while the actual data resides in heap memory.
+This distinction allows reference types to handle more complex data structures and dynamic memory allocation efficiently.

+## Development Environment

+This application was developed on a Mac M1 using VMware to run Windows 11 and Visual Studio 2022.
+Windows Forms is not supported on Visual Studio for Mac, making the use of a virtual machine necessary.
+All safeguards were implemented using Git and GitHub, ensuring no direct access to the virtual hard drive outside the virtual environment.

+## File Operations

+An ```enrollment.txt``` file is included in this repository to test loading and saving student data.
+The application can work with other text files on a Windows machine.